Beth midrash

+In Yiddish, the beth midrash may be referred to as a zal (זאַל).
+Beit midrash can also refer to a yeshiva gedolah (יְשִׁיבָה גְּדוֹלָה), which is a post-secondary, undergraduate-level program commonly attended by Orthodox Jewish young men.
+The Arabic term madrasa (مَدْرَسَة) is derived from the same Semitic root and refers to any type of educational institution.
+The root ד־ר־שׁ (d-r-š) is then generalized to mean "to expound" or to "interpret".

 History

 Early rabbinic literature, including the Mishnah, makes mention of the beth midrash as an institution distinct from the beth din and Sanhedrin.
 It was meant as a place of Torah study and interpretation, as well as the development of halakha (the practical application of the Jewish Law).

 The origin of the beth midrash, or house of study, can be traced to the early rabbinic period, following the Siege of Jerusalem (70 CE) in which the destruction of the Temple took place.
 The earliest known rabbinical school was established by Rabbi Yochanan ben Zakkai at Yavne.
 Other official schools were soon established under different rabbis.
 These men traced their ideological roots back to the rabbis of the late Second Temple period, specifically the Houses of Hillel and Shammai, two schools of thought.

 By late antiquity, the beth midrash had developed along with the synagogue into a distinct though somewhat related institution.
 The main difference between the beth midrash and beth ha-keneseth (synagogue) is that the beth ha-keneseth is sanctified for prayer only and that even the study of Torah would violate its sanctity while in the beth midrash both Torah study and prayer are allowed.
 For this reason most synagogues designate their sanctuary as a beth midrash so that in addition to prayer the study of the Torah would also be permitted.